Kun8018/gatsby-starter-icarus-blog/README.md

 ## Contact

-If you are interested in this project, please feel free to contact [Calpa Liu](calpaliu@gmail.com).
+If you are interested in this project, please feel free to contact [Kun8018](1027690173@qq.com).

 Thanks For Contribute... :)